yoreei/yoreei.github.io/_posts/softharda.md

+---
-# East Bulgarian soft - hard "a" difference
+title: "East Bulgarian soft - hard \"a\" difference"
+excerpt_separator: "<!--more-->"
+categories:
+  - Languages
+tags:
+  - phonetics
+---

 East Bulgarian apparently makes a distinction between soft "a" and a hard "a" sounds, following the same rules as Russian.
 Do note, that the vowel qualities are still very different from Russian.